waynekhan/waynekhan.github.io/docker-cheatsheet.md

 permalink: /docker-cheatsheet
 ---

-This is my personal cheatsheet to using Docker, your mileage will vary.
+I developed this document as part of my new [GitHub Pages blog](https://github.com/waynekhan/waynekhan.github.io/deployments).
+It's is my personal cheatsheet to using Docker, your mileage will vary.

-I got a lot of value from [this paid Docker course published on Udemy](https://www.udemy.com/docker-for-professionals-the-practical-guide/): it consists of 8 hours of video, including a final project which I skipped.
-Instead, I developed what you're reading now, part of my new GitHub Pages-based blog.
+I got a lot of value from [this paid Docker course published on Udemy](https://www.udemy.com/docker-for-professionals-the-practical-guide/).
+Midway through, I realized that it was relatively easy to containerize the entire blog, and [so I did](https://cloud.docker.com/repository/docker/waynekhan/waynekhan.github.io).

-If you're the adventurous sort, all my content is available as a [public Github repo](https://github.com/waynekhan/waynekhan.github.io) and linked to a [public Docker Hub repo](https://cloud.docker.com/repository/docker/waynekhan/waynekhan.github.io) too; i.e., every `git push` triggers an automated `docker build` on Docker Hub's infrastructure so it's clear if I broke anything.
-Heh

-## Registries
+# Registries

 Pull `alpine` off [Docker Hub](https://hub.docker.com/):